 Thanks David!
 Just trying to share what God has put on my heart and help people understand the expansive and glorious nature of music!

-For the past few months I have been drawn to the Psalms.
+Over the past few months, I have felt drawn to the Psalms.
 Some of the most fascinating aspects to me are the epigrams above them, attributing them to a specific writer or writers and giving musical direction.

-Give them a quick scan and you’ll notice that some Psalms are set to music that has already been written.
+Give them a quick scan and you’ll notice that some Psalms are set to music that had already been written.
 Here is a list:

 Psalm 9 - to the tune of “The Death of the Son”